Home / Admission / Transfer Admission / Dual Admission

 Ursuline has established a number of transfer partnerships with community colleges and technical schools.
 Select your community college below for more information about partnership programs.

 Dual Admission is a special transfer program between Ursuline and Tri-C. Through Dual Admission, you will start your college degree at Tri-C, taking one Ursuline course per semester at the Tri-C rate.
 This program allows you to try Ursuline without any commitment.
 Your Ursuline classes will even reverse-transfer to Tri-C to fulfill requirements for your associates degree.
+Transfer equivalencies can be found on our Transferology site.

 As a Dual Admission student, you are fully integrated into campus life at Ursuline while attending Tri-C full time.
 You’ll have peace of mind knowing you’re on track to earn a bachelor’s degree from Ursuline from your very first semester at Tri-C, thanks to an early relationship with your Ursuline Advisor.